Sign up to our mailing list to discover the future of beauty and wellness.

-Talking to your GP about perimenopause and menopause can be hard when you can barely think straight for all the raging symptoms.
+Talking to your General Practitioner (GP) about perimenopause and menopause can be hard when you can barely think straight for all the symptoms.
 We asked a leading menopause doctor to explain how to get your point across and the help you need.

-Speaking to your GP about menopause symptoms should be simple, only it isn’t.
-When your menopausal symptoms could be the Greatest Hits Collection of 34 different symptoms, where do you start?
+Speaking to your family doctor about menopause symptoms should be simple, only it isn’t.
+When your menopausal symptoms could be the Greatest Hits Collection of 42 different symptoms, where do you start?
 What’s more, when a handful of those typical menopause symptoms are insomnia, memory loss, brain fog, fatigue, anxiety and depression, you might not be the most effective communicator.
 Throw into that mix vaginal dryness and lack of sex drive and it’s a wonder if you make it past the waiting room.

 So how to convey all your perimenopausal or menopausal symptoms, then?
-Here some fail-safe tips on how to talk to your GP about perimenopause and menopause and get the most effective support out there.
+Here are some failsafe tips on how to talk to your GP about perimenopause and menopause and get the most effective support out there.

 A lot of women suffer with brain fog and in that moment at the GP surgery, you might forget some of the things you came in with.
 That’s when you might worry you won’t be taken seriously.
 So, make the most out of your appointment and make a list of all your symptoms, even if you have to read it out.

-If your surgery allows it, request two back-to-back appointments so you have a full 20 minutes to speak your mind and your GP to work out a treatment plan.
+If your surgery allows it, request two back-to-back appointments so you have a full 20 minutes to speak your mind and your doctor to work out a treatment plan.

-- Find the best GP at your surgery.
+5. Find the best GP at your surgery

-GPs all have different strengths; if there’s somebody within your practise who likes this topic and who's the go-to within the practise, request an appointment with them specifically.
+GPs all have different strengths; if there’s somebody within your practice who likes this topic and who's the go-to within the practice, request an appointment with them specifically.

-- Ask to be referred to a menopause specialist.
+6. Ask to be referred to a menopause specialist

 Alternatively, if menopause is something none of your GPs know much about, ask them to refer you to someone who does.
 They’re professionals and it’s not offensive to get yourself referred on to somebody who can better deal with your symptoms.

-- Go to a private menopause specialist if possible.
+7. Go to a private menopause specialist if possible